Bad faith (existentialism): Freedom and morality

 One convinces oneself, in some sense, to be bound to act by external circumstance in order to escape the anguish of freedom.
 Sartre says that people are "condemned to be free"; whether they adopt an "objective" moral system to do this choosing for them or follow only their pragmatic concerns, they cannot help but be aware that they are not – fundamentally – part of them.
-Moreover, as possible intentional objects of one's consciousness, they are fundamentally not part of the consciousness, but rather exactly what consciousness defines itself in opposition to, along with everything else one could be conscious of.

 Fundamentally, Sartre believed humankind cannot escape responsibility by adopting an external moral system, as the adoption of such is in itself a choice that we endorse – implicitly or explicitly – for which we must take full responsibility.
 He argues that one cannot escape this responsibility, as each attempt to part one's self from the freedom of choice is in itself a demonstration of choice and choice is dependent on a person's wills and desires.
 He states, "I am responsible for my very desire of fleeing responsibilities."

-As a human, one cannot claim their own actions are determined by external forces; this is the core statement of existentialism.
-One is "condemned" to this eternal freedom; human beings exist before the definition of human identity exists.
-One cannot define oneself as a thing in the world, as one has the freedom to be otherwise.
-An individual is not "a philosopher" as, at some point they will cease the activities that define the self as "a philosopher".
-Any role that one might adopt does not define them, as there is an eventual end to one's adoption of the role; that is, other roles will be assigned to us, "a chef", "a mother", and so on.
-The self is not constant and it cannot be a thing in the world.
-Though one cannot assign a positive value to definitions that may apply to oneself, there remains the ability to be able to say what one is not.